Have you ever received an invitation to an event with a Black Tie dress code, and wondered if that’s another way of calling a black suit?

 The cummerbund can also be used to cover the waist as an alternative option for the vest.
 “Cummerbund” is Kamarband in Hindi, which means “sash”, and the accessory became popular in England after 1890s, the period India was colonized by Britain.
 One point to keep in mind when using cummerbund is the pleats are always upwards, so the wearer can put tickets, small change, cigar cutters, drugs, and such small things.

-As for colour, it is suggested that midnight blue would look better than black under electric lights, and a black tuxedo would then look like grey.
+As for colour, it was suggested that midnight blue would look better than black under electric lights, and a black tuxedo would then look like grey.
 Edward VII, who first ordered possibly a tailless evening gown, the forerunner of the tuxedo, opted for blue instead of black.

 Even so, there are also light modes at each point.
 The fact is that the story of midnight blue The black light is only true under the incandescent light – the lamp has a yellow light – only.
 Nowadays we use more LED lights, so the light is whiter and the colours also become more real.
 Midnight blue will then not be more but become greener.
 Because that, black colour, should be the preferred choice.